 Consider another medication

-If Wegovy isn’t the right medication to help you reach your weight loss goals for any reason, your provider can make other recommendations.
-While Wegovy is the only GLP-1 approved for weight loss, there are several other FDA-approved weight loss drugs on the market you could try.
-Since those weight loss medications are in different drug classes, they come with different side effects profiles than other GLP-1s.
+If Wegovy isn’t the right medication to help you reach your weight loss goals for any reason—including its limited availability—your provider can make other recommendations.
+There are other weight loss drugs on the market you could try, like Saxenda, which is another GLP-1 medication FDA-approved for weight loss.

 In general, exercise alone isn’t a great tool for losing weight, but it’s been proven effective at maintaining weight loss.
 There haven’t been any studies specifically showing how exercise helps with weight loss maintenance after stopping Wegovy (or other obesity medications).
 Still, based on the research we have on how exercise helps with weight loss maintenance, there’s a good chance it would help curb at least some weight regain.